 prebiotics = the food for that bacteria to keep them happy, fed, and sticking around

 Fiber is a starch/carbohydrate like substance with a chemical structure that prevents humans from digesting it.
 Surprisingly, even though we can’t digest, fiber is crucial for our health and well being.
-There are actually many types of fiber that are characterized by it’s ability to be fermented by the bacteria in the digestive system and the amount of bulk they add.
+There are actually many types of fiber that are characterized by its ability to be fermented by the bacteria in the digestive system and the amount of bulk they add.
 One type of fiber, classified as prebiotic fiber is defined in a recent research summary (1) as meeting three criteria:

 - Restricts the natural acidity of the gastric juices, breakdown by enzymes, and is not absorbed in the upper gastrointestinal tract

-- Is fermented by he intestinal microflora
+- Is fermented by the intestinal microflora

 - Stimulates the growth or activity of beneficial intestinal bacteria